Alexander College Logo

 ENGL 099

-Transfers to:
+Transfer to:

 This course covers selected aspects of Japanese history with an emphasis on cultural factors which have shaped Japanese viewpoints and perspectives.
 Modern themes will be placed in geographical and historical context.
-Students will draw upon a variety of sources: text readings, traditional art and literature, film/video assignments, and internet (www) sources in this interdisciplinary study of Japanese society.

 Prerequisite(s):